Mastering Your Retirement: Asset Allocation with Bucket Strategy

 Tailoring Your Buckets

-Customizing your asset allocation with the bucket strategy depends on several factors, such as your retirement age, anticipated lifespan, and spending needs.
-An essential component is the cash bucket, acting as a buffer against market changes.
-For instance, if you anticipate spending just 3% initially, you might only need to allocate a smaller fraction of your total assets into cash.
+Adjusting your asset allocation with the bucket strategy depends on factors like your retirement age, expected lifespan, and financial needs.
+A crucial part of this strategy is the cash bucket, which acts as a safeguard against market fluctuations.
+For example, if you plan to withdraw just 3% in the beginning, you might only need to set aside a smaller portion of your total assets for cash.

 Portfolio Examples